Jamie Bowden

 Even for a flying fanatic like me, the 'airport experience' has in too many cases, become an ordeal to endure rather than an exciting part of the travel experience.
 In 1978 when I started working at Heathrow, the passenger numbers using the airport that year were 32 million.
 In 2024 that figure is projected to be 82 million!

 As with 2022 and 2023, most of my travels this year will focus again on trips closer to home and mainly by train and car with a couple of trips further afield to unvisited countries.
-Last years travels came to an abrupt halt in August following a head injury, but in late January I was given the go ahead by doctors to fly and drive again so mid Feb I'm hitting the road again starting with a couple of weeks travelling round Morocco!
+2023 travels came to an abrupt halt in the summer following a fall resulting in a brain haemorrhage which led to a ban on flying and driving for six months but thankfully I was given the go ahead by doctors to fly and drive again so 2024 kicked off with a trip to Morocco..!

 February: Morocco